<A re-post. Originally posted in August 2012>

 - You can practice gratitude while you walk!
 Be grateful for the walk itself, for the legs that are carrying you along, & the world that you see all around you.
 Walking & gratitude are great companions, or they are in my little world, anyway.

 Being an incurable writer, I’ve kept a ‘Walker’s Journal’ for years now.
 I don’t write in it daily – just when a walk has sparked some thoughts & insights that seem worth recording.
-As I think I’ve said elsewhere (‘Why I Walk’), one does have interesting thoughts & insights when one walks on a regular basis (provided one does one’s best to shut down the incessant mind noise as much as possible).
+As I think I’ve said elsewhere (‘Why I Walk’), one does have interesting thoughts & insights when one walks on a regular basis (provided one does one’s best to quiet the incessant mind noise as much as possible).
 I not only enjoy my walks like crazy, I get quite a lot of stuff figured out!

 p.s. even when I am not trying to.
 I don't walk with an “agenda.”
 I just walk…